-In this semester course, students will investigate how a human body functions at the cellular level as well as how the body systems coordinate to maintain homeostasis.
+In this course, students will investigate how the human body functions at the cellular level as well as how the body systems coordinate to maintain homeostasis through the use and transfer of energy.
 Students will become conversant with standard anatomical terminology used in the medical field.
-Student will conduct laboratory investigations that include animal dissection, and the observation, measurement, and analysis of physiological processes through both hands-on and computer modeling experiences.
+Students will conduct laboratory investigations that include animal dissection, and the observation, measurement, and analysis of physiological processes through both hands-on and computer modeling experiences.